Is College accommodation available for PGCE students?

-Yes, there are plenty of single occupancy College rooms available for PGCE students; the College does not have suitable accommodation for couples or families.
+There are limited numbers of single occupancy College rooms available for PGCE students, and a few couples' rooms; the College does not have suitable accommodation for families.
 Rooms are offered on a first-come, first-served basis, with priority given to applicants who:

 All rooms are in the College grounds on Hills Road, close to all College facilities.
-They are designed to work in as well as sleep so there is a desk, space for a computer and books, and, of course, everything you need to get online.
+They are designed to work in as well as sleep so there is a desk, space for a computer and books.
 They are safe places, with their own room keys and a card key system for getting into your residence area.

-Rooms arranged in flats of 5 rooms, including a few larger double rooms
+Rooms arranged along corridors, including a few larger double rooms

 Shared fully-fitted kitchens